RHFieldProductManagement/baremetal-ipi-lab/07-deployocs.md

 rook-ceph-operator-7bdb4cd5d9-qmggh             1/1     Running             5          104m
 ~~~

-Finally we should see in the OpenShift Console that the cluster is marked as ready.
+Finally we should see in the OpenShift Console that the cluster is marked as "**ready**", noting that it may say "**progressing**" for a good few minutes.
 This tells us that all the pods required to form the cluster are running and active.

 <img src="img/success-cluster-create-ocs-operator.png"/>

-We can further confirm this from the command line by issuing the same oc get pods command against the openshift-storage namespace.
-Can you see there is a mon and osd per each node?
+We can further confirm this from the command line by issuing the same `oc get pods` command against the openshift-storage namespace.
+Can you see there is a **mon** (monitor) and **osd** (object storage daemon) pod on each of our three worker nodes?

 ~~~bash
 [lab-user@provision ~]$ oc get pods -n openshift-storage